n8n-io/n8n-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/AllImportOptions_Email_5.png)

-After you click the Import button, the documents will be fetched from the mailbox and you will be taken directly to the Dashboard.
+After you click the **IMPORT** button, the documents will be fetched from the mailbox and you will be taken directly to the Dashboard.

 ![](/_images/doc2/AllImportOptions_Email_6.png)